collabnix/dockerlabs/docker-ee/ubuntu/README.md

 INFO[0000] Initializing a new swarm at 10.140.0.4
 INFO[0013] Installing UCP with host address 10.140.0.4 - If this is incorrect, please specify an alternative address with the '--host-address' flag
 INFO[0013] Deploying UCP Service...
+You may enter additional aliases (SANs) now or press enter to proceed with the above list.

 ```

 ## Troubleshooting